Food processing: Added sodium

 One of the main sources for sodium in the diet is processed foods.
 Sodium, mostly in the form of sodium chloride, i.e. salt, is added to prevent spoilage, add flavor and enhance the texture of these foods.
-Some processed food may contain over 2% salt.
 Americans consume an average of 3436 milligrams of sodium per day, which is higher than the recommended limit of 2300 milligrams per day for healthy people, and more than twice the limit of 1500 milligrams per day for those at increased risk for heart disease.

 Added sugars

 While it is not necessary to limit the sugars found naturally in whole, unprocessed foods like fresh fruit, eating too much added sugar found in many processed foods increases the risk of heart disease, obesity, cavities and Type 2 diabetes.
 The American Heart Association recommends women limit added sugars to no more than 100 kcal, or 25 grams, and men limit added sugars to no more than 155 kcal, or about 38.75 grams, per day.
 Currently, Americans consume an average of 355 kcal from added sugars each day.